Home / Current Page

 Nov

-ON this date in 1872, Macon B. Allen was elected judge of the Inferior Court of Charleston.
-Allen, the first Black lawyer, thus became the second...
+On this day, Macon B. Allen was elected judge of the Inferior Court of Charleston, becoming the first African American to hold a major judicial...
 Continue →

 27